top of page

 • December ≈ $2,300

-Now before you say, "That's not that much money!" – remember I'm working PART TIME because I'm homeschooling the kids full time.
-I do not spend more than 20-25 hours on my business.
+Now before you say, "That's not that much money!" – remember I was working part time because I was homeschooling the kids full time.

-I've also changed my niche, declined projects that weren't a good fit, and focused more on business growth and sustainability than straight profits.
+During this time, I also changed my niche, declined projects that weren't a good fit, and focused more on business growth and sustainability than straight profit.

 I also tend to second-guess myself and overthink things.
 These have been my biggest challenges when it comes to starting a business.